-6. Disorderly Houses - Other Instances
+6. Disorderly Houses-Other Instances

-Apart from references to brothels - as well as to inns which masqueraded as such $^{129}$ - and houses where adultery and fornication were being carried on, it is difficult to find the expression 'disorderly house' covering anything else.
+Apart from references to brothels-as well as to inns which masqueraded as such 3-and houses where adultery and fornication were being carried on, it is difficult to find the expression 'disorderly house' covering anything else.
 There is one exception to this:

-- In early medieval times, thieves, robbers and other criminals as well as prostitutes and their procurers were often referred to as persons of 'bad' or 'ill fame' (ie. bad reputation); - In the case of common inns (as well as common taverns) used as the haunt of thieves and other criminals, pleadings often refer to the 'bad fame' of the persons who gathered there.
-Such could be treated as 'disorderly houses' and suppressed as a common nuisance not least since, by law, common to take and conduct him unto the compter and there leave him in prison until he shall pay so much or be there delivered by the due course of the law; and this is held to be a good custom...'
-See also McBain, n 45, p 47
+- In early medieval times, thieves, robbers and other criminals-as well as prostitutes and their procurers-were often referred to as persons of 'bad' or 'ill fame' (ie. bad reputation); - In the case of common inns (as well as common taverns) 4 used as the haunt of thieves and other criminals, pleadings often refer to the 'bad fame' of the persons who gathered there.
+5 Such could be treated as 'disorderly houses' and suppressed as a common nuisance-not least since, by law, common innkeepers were otherwise obliged to accept every traveller and be responsible for the same 6 unless they were 'notoriously of obviously of bad repute.'
+7 The White Book of the City of London (1419) provides: